giuliarapisardi/Portfolio/README.md

 Here you can find various projects that I have worked on in the different courses I have completed at The University of Rhode Island and Boston University.
-These projects involve different types of analysis using different data analysis tools and prograams.
+These projects involve different types of analysis using different data analysis tools and programs.
 Each project will have details on what is being performed, including the data sets and the final analysis.

 ### Foundations of Analytics with R